GenieTim/genieblog.ch/README.md

 ---
 ```

+Additional features of the content include mathemathics (powered by [MathJax](http://docs.mathjax.org/en/latest/index.html)),
+which is injected upon finding `<math>` or `<inline-math>`.
+Note that inside these tags, you should use LaTeX.

 ### Adding Assets

 Any assets that need to be compiled (such as JavaScript, Less, or Sass files) can be added to the `source/_assets/` directory,